-The Mitchell Evan Brand Looks for New Directors with Women’s Styles
+Mitchell Evan Brand Looks at New Directions With Women’s Styles

 MITCHELL EVAN WOMEN’S

-The Mitchell Evan Brand Looks for New Directors with Women’s Styles
+Mitchell Evan Brand Looks at New Directions With Women’s Styles

 When men’s high-end basics line Mitchell Evan planned to release a women’s collection, the Los Angeles–headquartered brand’s executives did not want to take a one-silhouette-fits-all approach, said creative director Jarret Levin.
 After recently opening to wholesale, the new women’s line is scheduled to be delivered to specialty stores and be available on mitchellevan.com in February 2020.